 Fraternity and Sorority Life

-Fraternities and sororities are values-based social organizations that have thrived and shaped the college experience for over 200 years.
+In Fraternity and Sorority Life, a unit within Leadership Engagement & Experiential Development, we believe in the values-based social organizations that have shaped the college experience for over 200 years.
 These organizations instill in their membership the importance of maintaining high moral, social, and intellectual standards.

-Over 23 fraternities and sororities comprise the community at Johns Hopkins University.
-This includes 8 North American Interfraternity Conference (IFC) fraternities, five Panhellenic Association (PHA) sororities, four historically African American organizations, and six historically multicultural organizations.
-Membership is open to full-time, degree-seeking undergraduate students.
+Our community at Hopkins is made up of over 1,300 students spread out across 26 organizations.
+This includes seven North American Interfraternity Conference (IFC) fraternities, five Panhellenic Association (PHAJ) sororities, five historically African American organizations, two Latina sororities, two Asian Interests sororities, one multicultural sorority, one local society, one independent fraternity, and two co-educational organizations.
+Membership is open to all full-time, degree-seeking undergraduate students in good academic standing.